 Year 8 and 9 students study compulsory core subjects and have an excellent range of elective subjects from which to choose.
 The combination of core and elective subjects ideally provide for the interests and academic needs of all students.

-Becoming Men is a programme undertaken by every Year 9 student and incorporates the Year 9 Health programme.
+Becoming Men is a program undertaken by every Year 9 student and incorporates the Year 9 Health program.
 Its broad goal is to prepare our boys to become resourceful adults, to make informed and good choices in their lives and to explore what it means to think and act like a good leader of themselves and others.

-In addition to the above students will participate in a Personal Development and Wellness programme.
-This program addresses areas such as: Christian Service; Career Education; Communication & Conflict Resolution; Driver Education; Laptop programme; Mental Health & Resilience and Study Skills and Health Education.
+In addition to the above students will participate in a Personal Development and Wellness program.
+This program addresses areas such as Christian Service; Career Education; Communication & Conflict Resolution; Driver Education; Laptop program; Mental Health & Resilience and Study Skills and Health Education.

 Years 11 and 12